 How will technological disruption enable a healthy and wealthy society?

 In the gig economy, the blurring of labor forces across borders will remain pervasive.
 Companies will invest in more productive labor as barriers to competition break down.
 Sectors that are structurally declining will see some job loss from automation.
-The availability of education and the level playing field artificial intelligence creates will ensure not only economic growth, but new opportunities across the board.
+The availability of education and the level playing field artificial intelligence creates will ensure not only economic growth, but also new opportunities across the board.

 As technology improves productivity and enables job creation, we must then reflect on why.

 As governments experiment with universal basic income, corporate giants will put their full weight behind redefining the healthcare system.
-As education becomes more accessible, the need to focus technological disruption on quality of life becomes the critical in shaping a heathy society.
+As education becomes more accessible, the need to focus technological disruption on quality of life becomes critical in shaping a heathy society.

-So, where will disruption effect quality of life?
+So where will disruption effect quality of life?

 The most visible impact can be seen in technological deflation.
 People have a better quality of life as the cost of luxury items continue to fall.
 However, more consumption does not define quality of life.